Osamakahen/freobus-deploy/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+**You can contribute to:**
+- Wallet dashboard features (portfolio, transactions, NFTs, etc.)
+- Marketplace dApp integration and UI
+- Navigation and global state improvements

 ## License